Anti-miscegenation laws in the United States: Repeal of anti-miscegenation laws, 1948–1967

-Arendt's analysis of the centrality of laws against interracial marriage to white supremacy echoed the conclusions of Gunnar Myrdal.
-In his essay Social Trends in America and Strategic Approaches to the Negro Problem (1948), Myrdal ranked the social areas where restrictions were imposed by Southern whites on the freedom of African Americans through racial segregation from the least to the most important: jobs, courts and police, politics, basic public facilities, "social equality" including dancing and handshaking, and most importantly, marriage.
-This ranking was indeed reflective of the way in which the barriers against desegregation fell under the pressure of the protests of the emerging civil rights movement.
-First, legal segregation in the army, in education and in basic public services fell, then restrictions on the voting rights of African-Americans were lifted.
+Arendt's analysis echoed the conclusions of Gunnar Myrdal.
+In his essay Social Trends in America and Strategic Approaches to the Negro Problem (1948), Myrdal ranked the social areas where restrictions were imposed by Southern whites on African Americans from the least to the most important: jobs, courts and police, politics, basic public facilities, "social equality" including dancing and handshaking, and most importantly, marriage.
+His ranking matched the order in which segregation later fell.
+First, legal segregation in the armed forces, then segregation in education and in basic public services, then restrictions on the voting rights of African-Americans.
 These victories were ensured by the Civil Rights Act of 1964.
 But the bans on interracial marriage were the last to go, in 1967.

 Most Americans in the 1950s were opposed to interracial marriage and did not see laws banning interracial marriage as an affront to the principles of American democracy.
 A 1958 Gallup poll showed that 94% of Americans disapproved of interracial marriage.
-However, attitudes towards bans on interracial marriage quickly changed in the 1960s.
+When former president Harry S. Truman was asked by a reporter in 1963 if interracial marriage would become widespread in the U.S., he responded, "I hope not; I don’t believe in it", before asking, "Would you want your daughter to marry a Negro?
+She won't love someone who isn't her color."

-By the 1960s, civil rights organizations were helping interracial couples who were being penalized for their relationships to take their cases to the Supreme Court.
+Attitudes towards bans on interracial marriage began to change in the 1960s.
+Civil rights organizations were helping interracial couples who were being penalized for their relationships to take their cases to the U.S. Supreme Court.
 Since Pace v.
-Alabama (1883), the Supreme Court had declined to make a judgment in such cases.
+Alabama (1883), the U.S. Supreme Court had declined to make a judgment in such cases.
 But in 1964, the Warren Court decided to issue a ruling in the case of an interracial couple from Florida who had been convicted because they had been cohabiting.
 In McLaughlin v.
-Florida, the Supreme Court ruled that the Florida state law which prohibited cohabitation between whites and non-whites was unconstitutional and based solely on a policy of racial discrimination.
+Florida, the U.S. Supreme Court ruled that the Florida state law which prohibited cohabitation between whites and non-whites was unconstitutional and based solely on a policy of racial discrimination.
 However, the court did not rule on Florida's ban on marriage between whites and non-whites, despite the appeal of the plaintiffs to do so and the argument made by the state of Florida that its ban on cohabitation between whites and blacks was ancillary to its ban on marriage between whites and blacks.
 However, in 1967, the court did decide to rule on the remaining anti-miscegenation laws when it was presented with the case of Loving v.
 Virginia.